 Andrew Lerwill, PhD, Nottingham Trent University.
 Museum Lighting, GCI Science (activation spectra and reciprocity of selected colorants)

 Emma Richardson, PhD, University of Southampton.
 Modern and Contemporary Art Research Initiative, GCI Science (plastics characterization and deterioration)

 Catherine Schmidt, PhD, Northwestern University.
 Collections Research Laboratory, GCI Science (fourteenth-century Florentine manuscript illuminations and panel paintings by Pacino di Bonaguida)

 Carrie Brindle, PhD, University of California, Irvine.
 Canvas Staining and Modern Paints projects, GCI Science

 Graduate internships support full-time positions for students or recent graduates who intend to pursue careers in fields related to the visual arts.
 The GCI offers twelve-month residences in the Education, Field Projects, and Science departments.
 Graduate internships are open to applicants of all nationalities who are either currently enrolled in a graduate program leading to an advanced degree in a field relevant to the internship(s) for which they are applying or who have recently completed a relevant graduate degree.

-Application materials and full terms of the 2015–2016 program will be available in fall 2014 on the Getty Foundation website.
+Application materials and full terms of the 2015–2016 program are available on the Getty Foundation website.

 2014–2015 Graduate Interns